 Plan ahead for daylight savings

 In addition to focusing on your bedtime routine, you can plan ahead the week before the time change to gradually ease your baby or toddler into their new bedtime.
-Try putting your child to sleep 5 to 10 minutes later each night leading up to November 4, and encourage them to wake up later, too.
+Try putting your child to sleep 5 to 10 minutes earlier each night leading up to March 10, and encourage them to wake up earlier, too.
 This bit-by-bit approach can make it easier when the official time switch comes around.

 Daylight savings for older toddlers

 If your toddler is a bit older, you can make the time change fun with a sleep-training clock.
 These clocks are usually shaped like orbs, owls, moons or sleek, small tablets and use a combination of light and sound to help your toddler understand when it’s time to wake up.
 Most of them also have additional special features, such as naptime settings and games to help your toddler learn to tell the time.
 Sleep-training clocks can help younger kids understand time and sleep patterns in a way that’s enjoyable for them.